LiamProsser77/HPP/README.md

 <script#>
 ```
 ### Create a file in Lanscript
-To create a file in Lanscript you have to have your name at the start like "helloworld" and then add .ls at the end for example:
+To create a file in Lanscript you have to have your name at the start like "helloworld" and then add .las at the end for example:
 ```
 helloworld.lans